PremiereGlobal/bbmigrate/README.md

 BBMIGRATE_CLOUD_PASS
 ```

-If, however, you wish to use the tool non-interactively, you must set the following environment
-variable to something truthy as well:
+If, however, you wish to use the tool non-interactively, you must set the following environment variable to something truthy as well:

 ```
 ARGPARSE_PROMPT_AUTO
 ```

-Example invocation:
+Example non-interactive invocation:

 ```
 ARGPARSE_PROMPT_AUTO=1 bbmigrate